Texas Roadhouse Rattlesnake Bites (Copycat) are addicting kicked up fried cheese balls with jalapenos. Cheesy crunchy appetizers that bring the heat!

 Note: click on times in the instructions to start a kitchen timer while cooking.

-Combine your shredded cheese and jalapenos in a bowl and mix.
+Combine your shredded cheese, minced garlic, and jalapenos in a bowl and mix.

 Shape cheese mixture into about 3/4 inch balls, squeezing tightly to compress.